Jercik/gh-feedback/README.md

 # gh-feedback

-Unified CLI for GitHub pull request feedback operations.
-Interact with reviews, threads, and comments on the current branch's PR.
+Semantic CLI for GitHub pull request feedback workflow.
+Provides workflow-oriented commands for handling reviews, threads, and comments on the current branch's PR.

 ## Installation